mgutz/dat/README.md

 ### Joins

-Define JOINs as arguments to `From`
+Define JOINs in argument to `From`

 ``` go
 err = DB.